blazethablunt/Echo1/README.md

 ![image_alt](https://github.com/blazethablunt/Echo1/blob/main/echo1_img.png?raw=true)

 Features:
-• Dual delay engine: 2 independent delay lines with separate time/speed controls
+* 2 delay lines with independent speed controls

-• Sync mode: lock both delay lines to the Left delay time with one button
+* A sync button that will lock both lines to the left slider value

-• Feedback control for classic echoes → wild repeats
+* Feedback control
-• Stereo Field Visualiser to see the width/movement in real time
-• Tempo-synced auto-panner: 4 rate options + Width/Amount control
-• Modulation section: Chorus + Phaser
-• Reverb module for space and depth
-• Filter module: High-cut + Low-cut (on the wet signal)
-• Output section: Dry/Wet mix + Master Bypass
+* Stereo field visualiser
+* Panner module with tempo-synced auto-panning at 4 different speeds and width control (amount)
+* Modulation module includes a phaser and a chorus
+* A reverb module
+* High cut and low cut filters module
+* Output module with dry & wet controls, and a master bypass
-• Per-module bypass buttons for fast A/B
+* Individual module bypass buttons
+* Slider values displayed on click
-• UI helpers: slider values show on click, button states preview on hover
+* Button states displayed on hover
-• Wet-only processing: all modules affect only the wet signal
+* All modules only affect the wet signal
-• 4 built-in presets
+* 4 built-in presets